Smoked Chicken Breast Recipe

 - Montreal Steak Seasoning

 Start by pulling out your chicken breasts and brushing them with oil.
-Now you can dab them dry with paper towels or even use dark meat or chicken wings instead.
-That’s what I love about chicken recipes; there is no best way
+Now you can dab them dry with paper towels.

-Season your breasts with a dry rub of the seasonings above, a chicken seasoning, spice rub, chicken rub, or your favorite seasoning blend; some people call this a dry brine.
+Season your breasts with a dry rub of the seasonings above, a chicken seasoning, spice rub, chicken rub, or your favorite seasoning blend.
+Some people call this a dry brine; you can also do a wet brine.

-Now one of the important steps is to allow the boneless breasts to accumulate to room temperature; this helps them smoke better as they will take in the smoke flavor better.
+Now, one of the important steps is to allow the boneless breasts to come to room temperature.
+This helps them smoke better as they will take in the smoke flavor better.

 Start your smoker up and get it rolling, smoke.
 I used Pit Boss Grills Mesquite pellets but you can use any flavor of pellets to smoke your chicken, everyone has opinions on what the best wood pellets for smoky chicken are.